-Hole’s Meadow is a 2 acre hidden garden set within one of the medieval burgage plots in the village of South Zeal, near Okehampton in Devon.
-It benefits from a fabulous view looking up to Dartmoor’s Cawsand (Cosdon) Beacon.
-From the village’s main street, the garden is accessed by a short fairly level walk along a private path.
+Hole’s Meadow is a 2 acre hidden garden set within one of the various medieval burgage plots in the village of South Zeal near Okehampton in Devon.
+With fabulous views looking up to Cawsand Beacon, part of the northern edge of Dartmoor National Park, the village lies at its foot.
+From the village’s main street, the garden is accessed by around a minute’s fairly level walk along a private path.

-The actual monarda collection specimens are grouped together in large planters to facilitate their care, but there are lots more growing in the young sizeable prairie garden, started in 2016.
-This is also designed to add to the planting diversity and interest within the garden, particularly during high summer.
+The actual Monarda collection specimens are grouped together in large planters to facilitate their care, but there are lots more in the young sizeable prairie style garden, started in 2016.
+This is also designed to add to the wildlife benefit, planting diversity and interest within the garden, particularly during high summer.

 These National Plant Collections of Monarda and Nepeta were developed slowly over a number of years, with the original accessions being sourced from a wide variety of excellent nurseries from within the UK and EU as well as with seeds from the US.
 The Collections were awarded in early 2013 by Plant Heritage*, who also supervise their ongoing status.
 In order to hold a Collection, as well as other criteria, one has to maintain a minimum of three of each accession.